isomerpages/sportsg-safesport/_training-and-education/Workshops.md

 We have conducted range of different workshops for sporting organisations and groups.

+Every workshops starts with an understanding of where your organisation is and what you would like to achieve.

-Dpending on your organisations needs, we can tailor the sessions to suit your organisations:
+Depending on your organisations needs, we can tailor the sessions to suit your organisations:
 * Objectives (e.g. create awareness, intervention, assess policy gaps)
 * Different stakeholder roles and age ranges (i.e. parents,  children, coaches, administrators)

-Email us at contact@safesport.sg to find out more about how we can support you.

 ##### **Workshop Rates**